 Translating the ACMD's projects into improved primary and hospital care, aged care and better preventative health strategies will help to reduce the burden of illness in the community.

 Enabling better management and personalized treatment will reduce the cost of healthcare for governments and the community.

-From restoring sight to the blind, to limb repair and regeneration, biomedicine has the potential to heal and treat illness in ways that have never been possible before.
+From restoring sight to the blind, to limb repair and regeneration, healthtech enabled medical solutions has the potential to ensure well-being and quality of life by preventing and treating medical conditions in ways that have never been possible before.

 The ACMD will enable this pioneering work to happen faster and more effectively, bringing about new treatments for chronic disease sooner, to the benefit of more Australians.